Everest Gokyo Valley TrekEverest Gokyo Valley Trek

 Footwear:

 • Trekking Boots: Sturdy, waterproof hiking boots with good ankle support and a grippy sole.
-Make sure they are broken-in to avoid blisters.
-These are your most important gear – you’ll be living in them!

-• Camp Shoes: A lightweight pair of sneakers, sandals, or crocs to wear in the teahouses and give your feet a breather.
+• Camp Shoes: A lightweight pair of sneakers, sandals, or Crocs to wear in the teahouses and give your feet a breather.

 • Gaiters (optional): Knee-high gaiters can keep snow and pebbles out of your boots, especially useful on the Cho La Pass if there’s fresh snow.